Contact Us for a Free Consultation 703-352-9044

 Contact a Fairfax Traffic Defense Lawyer Today - Experienced Representation in Fairfax County, Prince William County, and other locations in Virginia

-For more advice on the charge of Assault and Battery of a Family or Household Member, call 703-352-9044 or send an online message to speak directly with Attorney Yeargan.
+For more advice on Assault and Battery of a Family or Household Member charges, call 703-352-9044 or send an online message to speak with Attorney Yeargan.
 He can help you evaluate the facts and develop a strategy for possible reduction or dismissal of the case.
-With over twenty-four years of trial experience in Fairfax County (including Town of Vienna, Town of Herndon, City of Fairfax), Prince William County (including Woodbridge, Quantico, Haymarket, Manassas, Manassas Park), the City of Alexandria, Loudoun County, Arlington County, Stafford County, Caroline County, the City of Richmond/Henrico area, and other locations in Virginia, Attorney Yeargan can help you effectively prepare your case for court.
+With over 24 years of trial experience in Fairfax County (including Town of Vienna, Town of Herndon, City of Fairfax), Prince William County (including Woodbridge, Quantico, Haymarket, Manassas, Manassas Park), the City of Alexandria, Loudoun County, Arlington County, Stafford County, Caroline County, the City of Richmond/Henrico area, and other locations in Virginia, Attorney Yeargan can help you effectively prepare your case for court.

 Areas Served by the Law Firm